 “Unless expressly stated otherwise in the exclusions list on a policy contract, your auto insurance policy could follow you when you borrow or rent automobiles,” says Neil Richardson, a licensed insurance agent and adviser at auto insurance comparison website The Zebra.

 However, he recommends you check your policy or call your insurance agent to verify your coverage.
 Richardson also adds, “keep in mind that a liability-only policy will not provide physical damage coverage for a rental car.”

-- The CDW or LDW.
-Although technically not insurance, the loss damage waivers often get offered alongside insurance plans.
+- The CDW or LDW — Although technically not insurance, loss-damage waivers often get offered alongside insurance plans.
 The CDW or LDW typically covers theft and damage to the rental vehicle — provided the loss or damage was not the result of any prohibited use of the vehicle — similar to a personal policy’s collision and comprehensive coverage.
 The waiver also covers the rental company’s loss-of-use fees.

 Your existing insurance could already cover you in many of these situations.
 For example, a renters or homeowners insurance policy might cover theft of your personal property, such as the items in your rental car.

 Health insurance, auto insurance personal injury protection and life insurance could cover you during a medical emergency or help family members pay for expenses after a death.

 If you have comprehensive and collision coverage on your auto insurance policy, your insurance may cover damage to or theft of a rental vehicle.
 However, Richardson says, “your personal auto policy, even one including comprehensive and collision, likely won’t cover any administrative or ‘loss of use’ fees you may be charged if you damage a rental vehicle.”